disorderedmaterials/dissolve/docs/learn/start_argon/step4b.md

 ### Set up Isotopes

 Double-click the [`NeutronSQ`](/modules/neutronsq) module to open it up in a new tab.
 Now we have access to the options for the module, as well as any graphing or other facilities the module might provide.
-On the left you'll see a categorised list of all available options - find and click the _Neutron Isotopes_{: .text-green-100} group, and you'll see an Isotopologue{: .text-green-100} option.
+On the left you'll see a categorised list of all available options - find and click the _Neutron Isotopes_{: .text-green-100} group, and you'll see an **Isotopologue** option.
 This is where the isotopologues for all species in the configurations targetted by the [`NeutronSQ`](/modules/neutronsq) module must be set, so that the proper weighting of the calculated structure factors can be performed.
 Click the _Edit..._{: .text-green-100} button to show a drop-down list of all assigned isotopologues, which will currently be empty.
 Clicking the _Auto_{: .text-green-100} button will populate the list with any missing species (based on the current contents of the configuration) and assign them the natural isotopologue.

 > The 'Natural' isotopologue for each species is defined internally by Dissolve, and is always available.
 {: .tip }